In Omi, you can control the visibility of your objects and products to decide how they appear in the scene or in the final render.

 Hide completely

 The object is hidden everywhere.
-It won’t appear in the scene (it will be shown with a red cross) or in the final render.
+It won’t appear in the scene or in the final render (it will only be shown as red-highlighted scratch lines)

 Hide but keep light

-The object is hidden in both the scene (green cross) and the render, but the light it emits remains visible.
+The object is hidden in both the scene (scratches highlighted in green) and the render, but the light it emits remains visible.

 Perfect if you want to keep the lighting from an object without showing the object itself.